fuzzygroup/blog/_posts/2019-08-17-installing-rails-2-6-on-osx-and-a-creating-new-application.md

 ---
 layout: post
-title: Installing Rails 2.6 on OSX and a Creating New Application
+title: Installing Ruby 2.6 on OSX and a Creating New Application
 category: rails
 tags: ["rails"]
 ---
+{% pizzaforukraine  %}

-So Rails 2.6 has been released and I just went thru the normal update dance.
+So Ruby 2.6 has been released and I just went thru the normal update dance.
 Here's how I handled upgrading my system.
 Let's start with the basics:

 * rvm
 * OSX Mojave